Evqn/frb-processing/README.md

 ## Setup and Usage

+This project has a modular structure with a master script (frb_process) and several subscripts, each housed in their own subdirectory of the same name.
+In of the stages described above has a separate script located in its corresponding subdirectory.
+.
+├── frb_process.py
+├── vrad2cs/
+│   └── vrad2cs.py
+├── cs2fil/
+│   └── cs2fil.py
+├── plotfil/
+│   └── plotfil.py
+└── dmopt/
+    └── dmopt.py

+text

 To use the project, run `python3 frb_process.py`.
 Modify `frb_process_config` to change settings, including:

 - Raw *.vrad file locations